 Support for Bicyclette to power up female social cycling

-The inaugural Bicyclette bike ride to power up participation of women and girls in social cycling will wheel through Brisbane this October with support from Health and Wellbeing Queensland (HWQld).
+The inaugural Bicyclette bike ride to power up participation of women and girls in social cycling wheeled through Brisbane in October 2021 with support from Health and Wellbeing Queensland (HWQld).

-Hundreds of women of all levels and abilities are expected to take part in the all female owned, run and participated cycling event and make their way along a 25km or 50km course from Northshore Riverside Park to the Wynnum Manly region via the Story and Gateway bridges on Sunday 10 October 2021.
+Hundreds of women of all levels and abilities took part in the all female owned, run and participated cycling event and made their way along a 25km or 50km course from Northshore Riverside Park to the Wynnum Manly region via the Story and Gateway bridges on Sunday 10 October 2021.

-“Evidence tells us cycling can be particularly beneficial for women’s health and wellbeing and that 60% per cent of Australian women would like to cycle more than they currently do,” Dr Littlewood said.
+“Evidence tells us cycling can be particularly beneficial for women’s health and wellbeing and that 60% of Australian women would like to cycle more than they currently do,” Dr Littlewood said.

 “Bike riding is a great way to exercise while having fun and there are so many benefits of being active.
-Queensland women are 11 per cent less likely to be sufficiently active than men; and girls 19 per cent less likely to be active daily than boys.
+Queensland women are 11% less likely to be sufficiently active than men; and girls 19% less likely to be active daily than boys.
 We need to support women to make physical activity part of their daily routines, by creating safe and fun environments where they can feel comfortable and empowered.”

 Dr Littlewood said survey data showed the most important motivations for women to cycle were health and fitness, fun and enjoyment and getting outside.
 “Bicyclette is here to support all women and girls wanting to take up or to continue cycling in a nurturing and friendly environment,” Dr Littlewood said.